 The county of Galway is famous for Connemara also which has Irish-speaking regions know as the Gaeltacht.
-Irish teenagers visit the Galetacht every summer in an attempt to improve their knowledge of the Irish language.
-Connemara itself is loved by visitors as it is very much the traditional Ireland, you will see hand built stone walls and small cottages at every turn.
-We recommend driving out to Spiddle/Spiddal and savoring the beautiful beaches and countryside that is unspoiled.
+Irish teenagers visit the Gaeltacht every summer in an attempt to improve their knowledge of the Irish language.
+Connemara itself is loved by visitors as it is very much traditional in Ireland, you will see hand-built stone walls and small cottages at every turn.
+We recommend driving out to Spiddle/Spiddal and savouring the beautiful beaches and countryside that is unspoiled.

 Irish road trip: Day 6

 The drive to Dublin is almost completely on a motorway which means it is a very easy drive, taking approx. 2:30hrs.
 Aim to arrive in Dublin for noon giving you the afternoon to tour the capital city.
 Dublin is full of sights to see but as time is limited we will select our favourites which are close in proximity to the city centre.

 Trinity College and the Book of Kells – Arguably one of the most famous landmarks and places to visit in Ireland.
 Trinity college is the most prestigious university in Ireland The Book of Kells is housed in the stunning old library of the college.
 The Book of Kells is thought to be over 1200 years old and is Ireland’s national treasure.

 St. Stephen’s Green – Located in the centre of the city, it is a great place to unwind for an hour after your hectic week.
 There is a famous statue of Oscar Wilde in the park, the renowned Irish poet, novelist and playwright.